oristopo/nanoTAPR/README.md

 Sweep Controls
 --------------

-There are three buttons on the screen that control how the VNA acquires data.
+There are three buttons on the screen that control how the TAPR acquires data.
 These three buttons are:

 -   Sweep Speed